Neato Botvac D7 Robot Vacuum Review

 Roborock S5

-The Neato Botvac D7 is a slightly better robot vacuum for cleaning both low and high-pile carpet than the Roborock S5.
+The Neato Botvac D7 is a slightly better robot vacuum for cleaning both low- and high-pile carpets than the Roborock S5.
 The Neato is more effective at picking up small and large debris on these carpeted surfaces, it has removable batteries which make it easier to replace, and its overall maintenance is easier.
 However the Roborock has a mop attachment for cleaning wet spills, and it has better maneuverability.

 iRobot Roomba 960